Top

 Since 2016, inmate work crews, school groups, and numerous volunteers have spent long, hard days hiking 12,500’ slopes, loosening, pulling, and prying the deeply-buried rebar out of the ground, using sledgehammers, truck jacks and chains, and tree removers.
 The rebar is then carried out by hand (and in 2018 by a USFS mule team).

 This multi-year, physically demanding project has turned out to be a hugely popular and satisfying one for our community’s incredible kids and volunteers.
-IPF estimates that a couple thousand pounds of rebar still remain in the basin just to the northeast of the summit of Mountain Boy, interspersed in the willows and wetlands of an area affectionately known as “Mountain Girl,” along with aluminum panels and scattered rebar on the north and northeast side of the summit.
-IPF hopes to pull and haul out these last remnants of snow fence in the coming summers.
+IPF has identified several t-posts and sticks of rebar that remain in the basin just to the northeast of the summit of Mountain Boy, interspersed in the willows and wetlands of an area affectionately known as “Mountain Girl,” along with some remnants of an old weather station partially removed by IPF in 2016.
+IPF hopes to pull and haul out this last-remaining human detritus in the coming summers.

 The 2018 USFS mule team hauling rebar from Mountain Boy